Shedward/timus/README.md

 ####Timus:
 `timus submit example.scala -i86286AA -p1000`  - send solution of '1000.
 A+B Problem' from example.scala to acm.timus.ru with JudjeID 86286AA

-// `timus init 1000 -l=GCC` - create template for solving 1000s task with GCC, it will create 1000.cpp and files with basic settings and 1000.cpp.tests with tests parsed from condition of the problem.
+`timus init 1000 -l=GCC -i86286AA` - create template for solving 1000s task with GCC, it will create 1000.cpp and files with basic settings and 1000.cpp.tests with tests parsed from condition of the problem.

 // `timus sumbit 1000.cpp` - send solution from 1000.cpp to acm.timus.ru using global setting or setting from 1000.cpp